OPTML-Group/Fast-BAT/README.md

 # Fast-BAT

-This is an official implementation of the paper "Revisiting and Advancing Fast Adversarial Training through the Lens of Bi-level Optimization".
+This is an official implementation of the paper [Revisiting and Advancing Fast Adversarial Training through the Lens of Bi-level Optimization](https://arxiv.org/abs/2112.12376).
 Fast-BAT is a new state-of-the-art method for accelerated adversarial training.

 ## What's in this repository?